clamstew/jods/docs/docs/time-travel-debugging.md

 console.log("New branch:", json(todos));
 ```

-## Best Practices
+## Best Practices ✅

-- Only use history tracking in development or debugging scenarios
+- [x] Only use history tracking in development or debugging scenarios
-- Set a reasonable `maxEntries` value to prevent memory issues
+- [x] Set a reasonable `maxEntries` value to prevent memory issues
-- Call `destroy()` when you're done with a history tracker to prevent memory leaks
+- [x] Call `destroy()` when you're done with a history tracker to prevent memory leaks
-- Use the `diff` property to understand what changed between states
+- [x] Use the `diff` property to understand what changed between states